minyiky/PyDiveFirmware/README.md

   HTML documentation is available at http://docs.micropython.org.

 Additional components:
-- ports/bare-arm/ -- a bare minimum version of MicroPython for ARM MCUs.
-Used mostly to control code size.
-- ports/teensy/ -- a version of MicroPython that runs on the Teensy 3.1
-  (preliminary but functional).
-- ports/pic16bit/ -- a version of MicroPython for 16-bit PIC microcontrollers.
-- ports/cc3200/ -- a version of MicroPython that runs on the CC3200 from TI.
-- ports/esp8266/ -- a version of MicroPython that runs on Espressif's ESP8266 SoC.
-- ports/esp32/ -- a version of MicroPython that runs on Espressif's ESP32 SoC.
-- ports/nrf/ -- a version of MicroPython that runs on Nordic's nRF51 and nRF52 MCUs.
 - extmod/ -- additional (non-core) modules implemented in C.
 - tools/ -- various tools, including the pyboard.py module.
 - examples/ -- a few example Python scripts.